Paul Driessen (animator): Legacy

 In the 1980s Driessen taught animation at the University of Art Kassel, Germany, after Jan Lenica.
 Two of his students' films--Balance by Christoph and Wolfgang Lauenstein, and Quest by Tyron Montgomery and Thomas Stellmach—won Academy Awards.
 His films 3 Misses and 2D or Not 2D were included in the Animation Show of Shows.

-This short film The Killing of an Egg influenced Stephen Hillenburg to consider the field of animation.
+His short film The Killing of an Egg influenced Stephen Hillenburg to consider the field of animation.